-- All fees are due and payable upon completion of registration.
+- 1. All fees are due and payable upon completion of registration.
 Students should not report for registration without having sufficient funds available to pay their fees.
-The payment instructions are located at < www.valdosta.edu/finadmin.financial/ student/html >. - 2.
+The payment instructions are located at www.valdosta.edu/administration/finance-admin/financialservices/students/service/how-to-pay-fees.php. - 2.
 Any check issued to the University in payment of fees, or to be cashed for personal convenience, must be paid upon presentation to the bank on which it is drawn.
-A student who issues a check on a bank without having sufficient funds on deposit in that bank has violated the statutes of the State of Georgia and may be prosecuted. - 3.
-All fines for violations of the rules related to parking and traffic, and charges related to the library and other facilities such as laboratory breakage, etc., must be paid promptly.
+A student who issues a check on a bank without having sufficient funds on deposit in that bank has violated the statutes of the State of Georgia and may be prosecuted.

+- 3. All fines for violations of the rules related to parking and traffic, and charges related to the library and other facilities such as laboratory breakage, etc., must be paid promptly.
 Those students having outstanding obligations will not be allowed to enroll in subsequent terms. - 4.
-Misuse of an I.D. card may result in suspension from classes of all involved students. - Students who have secured short term loans must have this obligation paid in full according to the terms agreed upon with the Loan Officer to avoid suspension or possible cancellation of the term's registration. - 6.
+Misuse of an I.D. card may result in suspension from classes of all involved students. - 5.
+Students who have secured short term loans must have this obligation paid in full according to the terms agreed upon with the Loan Officer to avoid suspension or possible cancellation of the term's registration. - 6.
 Students who misrepresent the facts pertaining to their qualifications to live off-campus may be suspended from classes.
-In each instance, students will be given proper notice to comply with the housing regulations before action is taken to effect cancellation of their registration. - The University reserves and intends to exercise the right to withhold copies of education records and/or to cancel enrollment of students who owe the University money.
+In each instance, students will be given proper notice to comply with the housing regulations before action is taken to effect cancellation of their registration. - 7.
+The University reserves and intends to exercise the right to withhold copies of education records and/or to cancel enrollment of students who owe the University money.